Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: A Preventive Cyber-Defense Strategy to Minimize FDI Attack-Induced Region

-Given the system topology and parameters, the volume of the FDI attack-induced region is determined by two factors: \begin{itemize} \item the FDI cyber-attack abilities (i.e., $\boldsymbol{\tau}$), whose increment could increase $\boldsymbol{H}$ and thus increase the region volume; \item the cyber-defense meters (i.e., $\boldsymbol{\delta}$ and $\boldsymbol{\varepsilon}$), whose increment and optimal placement could decrease $\boldsymbol{H}$ and thus decrease the region volume.
+Given the system topology and parameters, the volume of the FDI attack-induced region is determined by two factors: \begin{itemize} \item the FDI cyber-attack abilities $\boldsymbol{\tau}$~\cite{LR_2011, Xuan2014LR} (i.e., the limitation of cyber-attack costs), whose increment increases $\boldsymbol{H}$ and thus increases the region volume.
+We leave it for future investigation since this paper mainly focuses on the costs and benefits of cyber-defense strategies. \item the measurement protection strategies (i.e., $\boldsymbol{\delta}$ and $\boldsymbol{\varepsilon}$), whose increment and optimal placement could decrease $\boldsymbol{H}$ and thus decrease the region volume.
 This is conceptually illustrated in Fig.~\ref{fig_reducedCIR}. \end{itemize}